msujew/pyright/THIS_FORK.md

 We spent some time tweaking the error messages that we considered common for our educational scenarios.
 In almost all cases this was just a message bundle substitution but we did make a few code changes and introduce some new special case messages.
 The custom messages can be selected via a `diagnosticStyle: "simplified"` initialization option.
 For the moment the code changes cannot be avoided if you use this branch.

-We also commissioned commercial and volunteer translations of this common subset of the error messages (accepting that there would be a long tail).
+We also commissioned commercial and volunteer translations of this common subset of the error messages (accepting that there would be a long tail that remain in English).